bsalehe/pipeline_canker_cherry/README.md

 ```
 Step 1 and 2 may be skipped.
 Step 3 up to 7 may be repeated by uncommenting the prokka_script accordingly excluding step 6.

+Please change PROKKA_OUT path variable in the prokka_ps.sh script accordingly.
+The path store the annotation files which are used for other downstream analysis.
+Basically, the PROKKA_OUT store the same path as PROKKAOUTDIR.
+Prokka requires that the directory for storing annotation files should not exist before.
+Also change the fasta format extension in the psname variable accordingly.

 In the second phase the pipeline is expected to do the following:
 - Taking the output from Prokka and use them to predict potential T3SS effectors.
 - Predicting prophage genomic islands, finding whether there are orthologoues and perform phylogenetic analysis.
 The aim is to identify genomic island regions and predicting availability of phages in the annotated sequences.
 Genomic islands identification is done by using islandPath DIMOB (https://github.com/brinkmanlab/islandpath) tool which is an integrated method of the islandviewer (https://www.pathogenomics.sfu.ca/islandviewer/browse/) tool.
 The prediction of prophage is done by using phispy tool (https://github.com/linsalrob/PhiSpy).
 To work with the tool properly the LOCUS part of the gbk annotation files from prokka was modified using script files 'modify_locus_genbank.sh' and 'modify_locus_genbank.py'.
 The script 'phage_analysis.sh' is used to predict prophages and it was integrated in the pipeline with its script files named 'pipeline_phase3_phage.sh' and 'pipeline_phase3_phage_ref_strains.sh'